Building a Better Future

 These things are ALL powered by the very best seasonal workforce Acadia can hire.

-Seasonal employees help maintain the trails and carriage roads, welcome visitors and ensure a good visitor experience, provide critical maintenance, safety, and rescue services within the park, and help repair trails and rebuild infrastructure after major storms, like those from earlier this year.
+Seasonal employees help maintain the trails and carriage roads, welcome visitors and ensure a good visitor experience, provide critical maintenance, safety, and rescue services within the park.
+They also help repair trails and rebuild infrastructure after major storms, like those from earlier this year.

 Unfortunately, in recent years, hiring that seasonal workforce has been hampered by a severe lack of workforce housing, and about 30% of Acadia’s seasonal positions have gone unfilled.
 And now, a tight labor market on top of the housing crisis is making it even worse.